Legend of Tirumala

-For one of the major Hindu denominations, the Tirumala Sri Venkateswara Temple at Tirupati in the Indian state of Andhra Pradesh is the most famous Vaishnavite temple in the world.
-The presiding deity of Vishnu here is referred to as Venkateswara.
+For one of the major Hindu denominations, the Tirumala Sri Venkateshvara Temple at Tirupati in the Indian state of Andhra Pradesh is the most famous Vaishnavite temple in the world.
+The presiding deity of Vishnu here is referred to as Venkateshvara.
 There are many legends regarding this temple.

-Sri Venkatachala Mahatyam is the most accepted legend among these, which provides the history of the temple across the various yugas.
+The Sri Venkatachala Mahatyam is the most accepted legend among these, which provides the religious account of the history of the temple across various yugas.
+This place had also been mentioned in many Puranas.